Managing Poor Behaviour & Bullying

 Insufficient Game Time

-Football is a team sport and time on the bench is part of playing a team sport and being in a football team.
-The strategies used by coaches are many and varied in their efforts to try and provide players with fair game time, but equal time is not always possible particularly where the games are closely contested and where player fitness, endurance, ability and team cohesion are factors in player selection, rotation and positioning.
+Football is a team sport and time on the bench is part of playing football and being in a football team.
+The strategies used by coaches are many and varied in their efforts to try and provide players with fair game time.
+Equal game time is not always possible particularly where the games are closely contested and where player fitness, endurance, ability and team cohesion are factors in player selection, rotation and positioning.
+Any concerns relating to game time should be raised with the coach or club.

-Non-selection is not a child protection issue.
-The selection of players and the suitability of players for a team is a decision for selectors.
-Players are generally selected based on skill, strength, stamina, physique, fitness, commitment, positive attitude and a willingness and ability to learn and improve.
-A good behaviour record and compliance with the Codes of conduct, Laws of the Game and all relevant club, FNSW and FFA policies, both on and off the field, is also important.
+Non-selection is not a member protection issue.
+The selection of players for a team is a decision for selectors.
+Players are generally selected based on various factors including skill, stamina, fitness, strength, positive attitude, team cohesion, commitment and a willingness and ability to listen, learn and improve.
+A good behaviour record and compliance with the Codes of conduct, Laws of the Game and relevant policies, both on and off the field are also important.

-It is interesting to note that a study on children’s sport found that the top 3 reasons children play amateur sport were: To make friends; To have fun; and To play the game.
+A study on children’s sport found that the top 3 reasons children play amateur sport were to make friends, to have fun and to play the game.

 Winning is not always a priority for children and just playing with their friends, having fun and kicking the ball is often what they base their good experience on.
 Parents should support their children and encourage good sportsmanship no matter their priorities or outcome of the game – win, lose or draw, the experience should always be a positive one.

-Sport is great for children’s fitness and well-being and is often the only outlet a child has from the stress of school and the pressures of life in general, so it is important they are allowed to enjoy their football and have a good experience.
+Sport is great for children’s fitness and well-being and is often the only outlet for children away from the pressures of school, social and family issues, and life in general, so it is important that children are allowed the freedom to enjoy their football, make friends and have a good experience.

 My child is not being played in the position they prefer

 The position that a child plays in or is allocated to is a decision for the coach of the team.
 Although a child may play in a certain position when they join the club or trial for a club, there is no guarantee that this is the position the child will play in at the club.
-While clubs and coaches like to try and keep everyone happy, it is not always possible to play children where they want or prefer to play at any level.
+While clubs and coaches like to try and keep everyone happy, it is not always possible to play children where they want or prefer to play at any level and in developing children it is common for coaches to play children in a variety of different positions.

-This is not a child protection issue and is a matter for resolution between the club and the player involved.
+This is not a member protection issue and is a matter between the player (or player’s parents if U18) and the club.